 Fig. H-6 The climate diagram of Valdivia demonstrates the ecological conditions of the Valdivian rainforests in southern Chile.

+◘ Fig. H-7 Nothofagus forest with N. dombeyi and other Nothofagus species in Nahuelbuta National Park with large araucaria (Araucaria araucana) (photo: J. Renz).

 Here in southern Chile, the Valdivia rainforest corresponds to ZB V(w).
 It is species-rich and its lushness reminds us of tropical rainforests.
 The climate is cool, without frost and permanently humid.
 Several relict conifers occur (among others Fitzroya cupressoides, Austrocedrus chilensis, Podocarpus nubigenus, Dacrydium foncki, Araucaria araucana), but never dominantly.
-Forest-forming Nothofagus species (◘ Fig. H-7, ► Fig. H-26); deciduous N. obliqua can grow over 40 m tall, and evergreen N. dombeyi, Eucryphia cordifolia, and others reach 35 to 40 m.
-The adjoining Magellanic forest to the south, with evergreen but also deciduous Nothofagus species and the strong formation of bogs, forms the perhumid transition zone to the subantarctic of Tierra del Fuego and the islands.
+Forest-forming are Nothofagus species (◘ Fig. H-7, ► Fig. H-26); deciduous N. obliqua can grow over 40 m tall, and evergreen N. dombeyi, Eucryphia cordifolia, and others reach 35 to 40 m.
+The adjoining Magellanic forest to the S, with evergreen but also deciduous Nothofagus species and the strong formation of bogs, forms the perhumid transition zone to the subantarctic of Tierra del Fuego and the islands.

 3.3 Western Australia

-In Australia, the south-western tip belongs to this sZB with winter rainfall without summer drought (karri forest).
+In Australia, the SW tip belongs to this sZB with winter rainfall without summer drought (karri forest).
 This is indicated by the climate diagram of Dwellingup (► Fig. H-1).
-The karri tree (Eucalyptus diversicolor) (◘ Fig. H-8) reaches heights of growth not infrequently exceeding 60 m, in some cases up to 90 m; they are giant trees.
+The Karri tree (Eucalyptus diversicolor) (◘ Fig. H-8) reaches heights of growth not infrequently exceeding 60 m, in some cases up to 90 m; they are giant trees.
 The famous Gloucester Tree (► Fig. H-8b) near Pemberton, for example, has a viewing platform at 61 m, which used to serve as a monitoring hut to spot forest fires in the area in time.
 But not only this species is endemic for SW-Australia.
 Also the Eu. calophylla (up to 60 m) and Eu. jacksonii (up to 70 m), which also form mighty trunks, are the western tree species of this tall mixed forest on partly very poor and boggy soils.
 The streams and rivers carry brown humus-rich water.
 Carnivorous species, such as several Drosera species (including the climbing Drosera macrantha) or on rocks the red-flowered Urticularia menziesii (◘ Fig. H-9), occur in the understory of the forest and on small interspersed bog areas, and on larger bog areas the ground-growing Australian pitcher plant Cephalotus follicularis.
 In the mostly very open shrub layer grows the myrtaceous Calytris and grass trees such as Dasypogon hookeri and Kingia australis.

-◘ Fig. H-7 Nothofagus forest with N. dombeyi and other Nothofagus species in Nahuelbuta National Park with large araucaria (Araucaria araucana) (photo: J. Renz).
+◘ Fig. H-8 Karri forests of the Australian winter rainfall area with Eucalyptus jacksonii, Eu. calophylla (a) (photo: Breckle) and Eu. diversicolor (b: here the 72 m high famous Gloucester tree; photo: Sean Mack, http://t1p.de/gxpo) at the SW tip of the continent near Nornalup partly consist of tree giants, which not infrequently exceed growing heights of 60 m, sometimes even up to 90 m.

+◘ Fig. H-9 In SW Australia, carnivorous plants reach their highest diversity on ancient nutrient-poor soils.
+Here are two examples: Utricularia menziesii (a) and the Australian pitcher plant Cephalotus follicularis (b) (photos: Breckle).

 3.4.
 Western Europe

 In Western Europe, the frost-sensitive large conifers of the Pacific coast of North America are completely absent.
-They became extinct during the Pleistocene ice ages (fossils in the Rhenish lignite).
-The closest equivalent to the sZB is the northern Spanish and southwestern French coast with heath formations (Les Landes).
-The perhumid transition zone is as fragmented as the western European coastal zone.
-It is spread over Wales, western Scotland, the island groups with Ireland and the wettest parts of the Norwegian west coast with the Lofoten Islands, and extends into the subarctic.
+They became extinct during the Pleistocene ice ages (fossils in the Rhineland lignite coal district in Germany).
+The closest equivalent to the sZB is the N Spanish and SW French coast with heath formations (Les Landes).
+The perhumid transition zone is as fragmented as the W European coastal zone.
+It is spread over Wales, W Scotland, the island groups with Ireland and the wettest parts of the Norwegian west coast with the Lofoten Islands, and extends into the subarctic.
 Heath moors with birch and willow species are the predominant vegetation today.